alanbchristie/ra-converter/README.md

 ![My RA axis](images/IMG_4005.jpg)

 Unfortunately turning the disk on this model turns out to be quite fiddly - it's not on bearings, is not lubricated, and it often gets stuck!
+And if it takes you 10 minutes to actually set the axis you're 10 minutes out on the RA Axis - which is a significant deviation from where it is by the time you're ready.
+And you have to keep doing it as the night progresses?

 So I sat there, thinking ... _"Hold on!
 I've got to do this every night?
-In the dark?"_.
+In the dark?
+All night?"_.

 I started to realise that this was going to turn out to be really annoying.